Bnux256/ubuntu-serv-ansible-playbook/README.md

-# Ansible playbook for Ubuntu homserver
+# Ansible playbook for Ubuntu homeserver
 I use this Ansible playbook to install and configure the bare minimum software that is needed to run a laptop Ubuntu Server.
 ---
 ## Tasks -